CIROH-UA/ciroh-ua_website/docs/services/cloudservices/ciroh jupyterhub/documentation/github-push/index.md

 ---
-sidebar_position: 2
+sidebar_position: 3
-title: "Push from 2i2c JupyterHub to GitHub"
+title: "Push and Pull to GitHub"
 description: "2i2c JupyterHub is a cloud-based JupyterHub environment specifically designed for hydrological researchers.
 It is powered by 2i2c JupyterHub, a cloud-based JupyterHub environment specifically on Google Cloud"
 tags:
   - 2i2c